“I keep my heart open by listening”

 Along with teaching and his A&R work, Sacks has, for the past few years, been trying to finish a documentary film he has been making about Raymond Myles, a New Orleans-based gospel singer whose CD Sacks financed, produced and independently released in 1995, only to be met with refusals to play it from the evangelical radio stations, based on the perception that Myles was gay.
 Tragically, Myles was carjacked and murdered in 1998.
 Years later, Sacks says, “When the levees breached in New Orleans in 2005, I felt powerless to help the city that I loved.
 So I formed the New Orleans Social Club and co-produced a benefit CD in Austin called Sing Me Back Home.
 This was literally six weeks after the storm and some of the artists weren’t sure they still had a home.
 All the musicians there knew Raymond.
 He should have been there, and yet he was, in spirit and in memory.
 That’s when I decided to make a documentary about his complicated life and legacy.”
 In fits and starts ever since, the documentary, A Taste of Heaven: The Heartbreak Life of Raymond Myles, Gospel Genius of New Orleans, until now self-financed (Sacks has recently received enthusiastic support from the Southern Documentary Fund, which will allow him to film more interviews), has come together, and Sacks continues to persevere with it.

 There are always new artists to discover as well.
 As Sacks notes, “It’s great to be a tastemaker at 60.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.